ahuacate/nas-hardmetal/README.md

 * Configure Synology NAS SSH Key-based authentication for the above users.

 ## Setting up Key Based Authentication
-Normally, setting this up is not a lot of work:
-* Make sure your SSH daemon has Public Key Authentication enabled
-* Make sure you have an SSH key on your client machine
-* Make sure the public key is in ~/.ssh/authorized_keys
+ I want to SSH into the synology diskstation using key-based authentication, but that seemed not supported by default.
+So to enable SSH key-based authentication we need to make a few tweaks.
+But first make sure you have your public SSH keys, commonly has a filename `id_rsa.pub`, on your PC (notebook, workstation or whatever).

 ### Enable SSH Server
-Log in to the Synology Desktop and go to `**"Control Panel > Terminal & SNMP"**` Check `**Enable SSH Service**` and choose a non-default port.
+Log in to the Synology Desktop and go to **`"Control Panel > Terminal & SNMP"`** Check **`Enable SSH Service`** and choose a non-default port .
 If you use the default port of 22 you'll get a security warning later.

 ### Enable Public Key Authentication

 Log in to your NAS using ssh:

-    ssh -p <port> your-nas-user@your-nas-hostname
+    ssh -p <port> storm@192.168.1.10

 Open the SSH server configuration file for editing: